 Depending on your insurance provider, you might qualify for a reduction in your home insurance of up to 20% when you buy a home security system.

-At Alert 360, we are proud to offer customers our 360 insurance deductible program as an added benefit included in our services.
+At Alert 360, we proudly offer customers our 360 insurance deductible program as an added benefit in our services.
 If a covered loss is suffered, we reimburse paid homeowner’s insurance deductibles up to $1,360.

 What to Expect During Your Home Security Safety Assessment and Installation

 For the installation of a security system, the process will depend on whether your system is wired or wireless.
-If you are getting a wired system, in most cases there will be holes made in your wall and sheetrock to install your system.
+If you are getting a wired system, in most cases, holes will be made in your wall and sheetrock to install your system.
 They are needed for the wires, the security control panel, new locks, cameras, and more.
 For a wireless system, there will typically be less drilling involved.
 However, there might still be some depending on the system.

 Protecting Your System

 Most security systems on the market offer the latest in technological advancements.
 But that doesn’t mean there’s nothing required in upkeep on your end.
-Because most systems rely on your home network and WIFI, it’s essential to keep your network password protected.
+Because most systems rely on your home network and WIFI, keeping your network password protected is essential.